Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 - Use `priority` to specify the chat message priority level, such as 'Normal' or 'High';
 - Use `senderDisplayName` to specify the display name of the sender;

-`sendChatMessageResult` is the response returned from sending a chat message, it contains an id, which is the unique ID of the message.
+A `String` response returned from sending a chat message, it contains an id, which is the unique ID of the message.

 <!-- embedme ./src/samples/java/com/azure/communication/chat/ReadmeSamples.java#L142-L148 -->
 ```Java